IAP - Why HTTP2 and WebSockets Are Not Enough

 Second, JSON is not good at modelling all types of data structures.
 JSON is especially weak at modelling tables of similar data with rows and columns (like CSV files).
 JSON would encode such tabular data as arrays of objects, meaning the column name would be repeated for every single object (row) in the table.
 This is a clear waste of data.

 Being both textual and verbose, JSON is not the fastest data format to read or write.
 Being verbose it is also slower to transfer, especially for devices with limited bandwidth like small IoT devices, mobile phones on weak connections or ships floating far from the coast.

 If the Internet of Everything is to become truly plug-and-play, we cannot have every single OEM or app developer decide on their own data format, just because JSON isn't suitable.

 A standard internet protocol should define a general purpose data format which can model most standard data structures well.
 This data format should be compact, fast and easy to handle for both small devices as well as for big servers.

-IAP comes with such a data format called IAP Object Notation (ION).
-Of course ION isn't the best format for everything, but it is pretty good for most standard data exchange (much better than JSON and XML), and it also allows you to include raw bytes which can then be encoded using a tailored encoding in case the standard ION data types do not suffice.
+IAP comes with such a data format called IAP Object Notation (RION).
+Of course RION isn't the best format for everything, but it is pretty good for most standard data exchange (much better than JSON and XML), and it also allows you to include raw bytes which can then be encoded using a tailored encoding in case the standard RION data types do not suffice.